 \subsection{Data Collection for Layout Design}

-To support the research for layout design in information presentations, a range of works construct datasets by collecting designs from public online websites.
-In the data visualization community, Chen \etal~\cite{chen2020composition} build a dataset containing 360 images of multiple visualizations collected from academic publications and make annotations of layouts.
-InfoVIF provides a large dataset of 13,245 infographics in image format created to explore visual information structure in infographics.
-Deka \etal~\cite{deka2017rico} presents Rico, the largest repository of mobile app designs by crowdsourcing, created to support data-driven applications like UI layout generation.
-Webzeitgeist~\cite{kumar2013webzeitgeist} is another design repository of over 100,000 Web pages with the statistical description of layouts.
-To support layout generation, Zheng \etal~\cite{zheng2019content} collected a corpus of 3,919 online magazine pages with rich annotations, including categories, semantic layouts, and textual summaries.
+To support research on layout design in information presentations, a range of works construct datasets by collecting designs from public online websites.
+In the data visualization community, Chen et al.~\cite{chen2020composition} built a dataset containing 360 images of multiple visualizations collected from academic publications and made annotations of layouts.
+InfoVIF~\cite{lu2020exploring} provides a large dataset of 13,245 infographics in image format created to explore the visual information structure in infographics.
+Deka et al.~\cite{deka2017rico} presented Rico, the largest repository of mobile app designs by crowdsourcing, created to support data-driven applications such as UI layout generation.
+Webzeitgeist~\cite{kumar2013webzeitgeist} is another design repository of over 100,000 web pages with the statistical description of layouts.
+To support layout generation, Zheng et al.~\cite{zheng2019content} collected a corpus of 3,919 online magazine pages with rich annotations, including categories, semantic layouts, and textual summaries.
 Compared with these studies, we aim to construct a large-scale layout dataset that contains rich spatial features to understand the layout structure.
 Therefore, we collected 23,072 well-designed information presentations from public websites.
 We parsed all the related spatial features of each visual element.